 To first be able to sell something to a targeted audience, especially through personal branding, you need to build a loyal audience who finds you valuable enough to invest.

 In fact, with usual brands and businesses, you can still create content and sell, like having a balance between creating valuable content.

 But when it comes to personal brand, it becomes crucial to focus more on the value you’re providing to them rather than sales pitches or marketing content.

 A personal brand only works when you have a loyal audience who consider you an authority on a particular niche.

-Only when they are habitual of your content and develop trust or relationship, then it is better to provide them more of the same but as a product or a service.
+Only when they are habitual of your content and develop trust or relationship, then is it better to provide them more of the same but as a product or a service.

-The core idea of personal branding is value and personalized connection to your audience which can be leveraged further to sell your products, and that’s too ethical.
+The core idea of personal branding is value and personalized connection to your audience, which can be leveraged further to sell your products, and that’s too ethical.

 Creating A Community Using Emails

 The best way to grow as a personal brand is to build a community around your niche or the solution you offer to them.

 This way, they are not just connected to you but also inter-connected to each other.